medialab/minet/docs/cli.md

 .
 Fetching a single url, useful to pipe into `minet scrape`:
     $ minet fetch http://google.com | minet scrape ./scrape.json - > scraped.csv

+how to use the command with a CSV file?

+> A lot of minet commands, including this one, can both be
+> given a single value to process or a bunch of them if
+> given the column of a CSV file passed to -i/--input instead.

+.
+Here is how to use a command with a single value:
+    $ minet cmd "value"

+.
+Here is how to use a command with a csv file:
+    $ minet cmd column_name -i file.csv

+.
+Here is how to read CSV file from stdin using `-`:
+    $ xsv search -s col . | minet cmd column_name -i -
 ```

 ## extract